-1. All people have fundamental human rights and are entitled to equal protection of the law without any discrimination, including on the basis of sexual orientation, gender identity or intersex status.
+1. All people are entitled to equal protection of the law without discrimination, including on the basis of sexual orientation, gender identity or intersex status.

-3. The human rights, civil liberties and democratic freedoms of all people including lesbian, gay, bisexual, trans, intersex and queer (LGBTIQ) people must be supported and defended.
+2. The human rights, civil liberties and democratic freedoms of all people including lesbian, gay, bisexual, trans, intersex, queer and asexual (LGBTIQA+) people must be supported and defended.

-4. Inclusion and celebration of diversity are essential for genuine social justice and equality as is recognising the unique and valuable contribution of the diversity of LGBTIQ people and their communities.
+3. Inclusion and celebration of diversity are essential for genuine social justice and equality as is recognising the unique and valuable contribution of the diversity of LGBTIQA+ people and their communities.

-5. People have the right to their self-identified gender, which is integral to their lived experiences as citizens and members of the community.
-We recognise that all people’s affirmed gender identities exist and are valid.
+4. All people have the right to their self-identified gender, which is integral to the lived experiences of many as citizens and members of the community.
+We recognise that trans women are women, trans men are men, and gender diverse identities exist and are valid.

-6. All people, including intersex people, have a right to bodily autonomy and physical integrity, and should be protected from unnecessary medical interventions until they can provide informed consent.
+5. All people, including intersex people, have a right to bodily autonomy and physical integrity, and should be protected from unnecessary medical interventions unless they provide informed consent.

-8. The health needs of all LGBTIQ Victorians should be provided for without discrimination of any kind.
+7. The health needs of all LGBTQIA+ Victorians should be provided for without discrimination of any kind.
 Everyone has the right to have their specific health needs met with equity, dignity and respect.

-12. The public should be informed about the historic, continuing and endemic discrimination against LGBTIQ people and their communities.
+11. The public should be informed about the historic, continuing and endemic discrimination against LGBTQIA+ people and their communities.

-3. Equal access to adoption, fostering, surrogacy and assisted reproductive treatment regardless of sex characteristics, sexuality, gender identity and marital status, and equal parenting rights, for LGBTIQ parents.
+3. Equal access to adoption, permanent care, fostering, surrogacy and assisted reproductive treatment regardless of sex characteristics, sexuality, gender identity and marital status, and equal parenting rights, for LGBTIQA+ parents.

 4. Birth certificate laws to reflect the reality of a child’s life and to address situations where children have two mothers, two fathers and a birth mother, gender diverse parents or more than two parents.

-5. The education system to provide age-appropriate, non-discriminatory information about sex characteristics, sexuality, relationships and identity, and assistance and resources for teachers to explore these issues in the classroom.
+5. The education system to provide age-appropriate, non-discriminatory information about sex, sexuality, relationships and gender identity, and assistance and resources for teachers to explore these issues in the classroom

-6. A full range of medical and health services to be provided in an accessible manner where required by people with needs related to their sexuality, gender identity and sex characteristics.
+6. A full range of government-funded services to be provided in an appropriate, culturally safe and accessible manner for people with needs related to their sexual orientation, gender identity or sex characteristics.

 7. Increased funding to establish and expand gender clinics at hospitals and health services.